Baldur's Gate II: Shadows of Amn: Story

 Back in Athkatla, the party raises the money necessary and receives assistance from whichever organization it has decided to work with, and gains passage to the island on a ship sailed by the dubious and treacherous Saemon Havarian.
 The heroes then manage to get inside Spellhold, but they are captured by Irenicus, who has taken control of the prison and had planned all along to bring the protagonist there.
 Irenicus then subjects the protagonist to a ritual, taking the latter's soul.
 Imoen, who turns out to be a Child of Bhaal as well, had earlier undergone Irenicus's ritual, and her soul has gone to Bodhi, Irenicus's sister.
 Bodhi then abandons the party to the maze beneath Spellhold, so that she can hunt them after a span of time, saying also, as bait, that Irenicus may yet be foiled.
-When they face her, the now soulless protagonist loses control and transforms into a creature called the Slayer, one of the avatar forms of Bhaal.
+When they face her, the player character who is now soulless loses control and transforms into a creature called the Slayer, one of the avatar forms of Bhaal.
 Bodhi, quite taken aback, retreats to tell Irenicus of it.
 The player character returns to their normal self after a short while.
 Soon, with the aid of Spellhold's inmates, the party battles Irenicus, forcing him to retreat.
 The party follows, and reaches the surface via the Underdark.

 Upon reaching the surface, the party encounters the army of the elven city of Suldanessellar.
 The elves cannot return to the city, for Irenicus has magically hidden it.
 To gain access to it, the party secures the Rhynn Lanthorn from Bodhi, who has stolen the artifact; upon Bodhi's death, Imoen's soul is restored.
 The Rhynn Lanthorn lights the way to Suldanessellar, which has been invaded by Irenicus and his minions.
 The party proceeds through the city and, at the Tree of Life, learns that Irenicus is draining the power of the Tree, which will doom Suldanessellar.
 The heroes defeat him, but because Irenicus still has the protagonist's soul, the protagonist is dragged with the wizard into Hell, and the rest of the party are dragged along also.
 When they defeat Irenicus, they return to life and are honored by the elves of Suldanessellar.